An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: An AI Co-Data-Scientist for Candidate Biomarker Prioritization from Wearable Sensors

-\begin{enumerate}[leftmargin=*, itemsep=2pt] \item \textbf{Independent replication.} Spearman correlation on a held-out confirmation set (distinct participant-level split, $N \geq 20$), verifying that the effect replicates out-of-sample.
-For cohorts with repeated measures (e.g., GLOBEM), the confirmation set retains only one randomly selected observation per participant so that the test statistic is computed on fully independent rows. \item \textbf{Permutation test.} Empirical null distribution from 1{,}000 label-permuted resamples; guards against inflated significance due to distributional properties of the feature. \item \textbf{Bootstrap stability.} 1{,}000 bootstrap resamples with 95\% confidence intervals; rejects candidates whose CI straddles zero, indicating directional instability. \item \textbf{Leave-one-out influence.} Rejects any candidate whose association sign flips when any single participant is excluded, indicating sensitivity to outliers. \item \textbf{Subgroup consistency.} Requires the association to hold within each half of the cohort (class split for classification; median split for regression), protecting against Simpson's paradox. \item \textbf{Method triangulation.} Recomputes the association using Pearson and Kendall's $\tau$; the candidate must remain significant across all applicable methods, guarding against method-specific artifacts. \item \textbf{Construct validity hard gate.} Rejects candidates with implausibly strong correlations ($|\rho| > 0.85$ for $N > 30$; adaptive thresholds for smaller samples), which typically indicate undetected tautological transformations. \item \textbf{Causal robustness.} Residualizes the candidate against demographic confounders and previously validated biomarkers; the association must survive partial-correlation control. \item \textbf{Construct independence hard gate.} Detects derived features whose components correlate strongly with the target, classifying each candidate as independent, proxy, or compositional.
-Proxy and compositional candidates are rejected or flagged for disclosure. \item \textbf{CI consistency hard gate.} Verifies that the point estimate and bootstrap CI midpoint agree in sign; directional inconsistency indicates numerical instability. \item \textbf{Discriminative power.} Requires meaningful discriminative capacity (AUC $\geq 0.55$ for classification; binarized threshold for regression), ensuring the candidate conveys information beyond correlation. \end{enumerate}
+\begin{enumerate}[leftmargin=*, itemsep=2pt] \item \textbf{Held-out confirmation.} Spearman correlation on a held-out confirmation set (distinct participant-level split, $N \geq 20$), verifying that the effect shows directionally consistent association in a held-out split.
+For cohorts with repeated measures (e.g., GLOBEM), the confirmation set retains only one randomly selected observation per participant so that the test statistic is computed on fully independent rows. \item \textbf{Permutation test.} Empirical null distribution from 1{,}000 label-permuted resamples; guards against inflated significance due to distributional properties of the feature. \item \textbf{Bootstrap stability.} 1{,}000 bootstrap resamples the validation set with replacement providing 95\% confidence intervals for the association estimate; rejects candidates whose CI straddles zero, indicating directional instability. \item \textbf{Leave-one-out influence.} Rejects any candidate whose association sign flips when any single participant is excluded, indicating sensitivity to outliers. \item \textbf{Subgroup consistency.} Requires the association to hold within each half of the cohort (class split for classification; median split for regression), protecting against Simpson's paradox. \item \textbf{Method triangulation.} Recomputes the association using Pearson and Kendall's $\tau$; the candidate must remain significant across all applicable methods, guarding against method-specific artifacts. \item \textbf{Construct validity hard gate.} Rejects candidates with implausibly strong correlations ($|\rho| > 0.85$ for $N > 30$; adaptive thresholds for smaller samples), which typically indicate undetected tautological transformations. \item \textbf{Confounding-sensitivity check.} Residualizes the candidate against demographic confounders and previously validated biomarkers; the association must survive partial-correlation control. \item \textbf{Construct independence hard gate.} Detects derived features whose components correlate strongly with the target, classifying each candidate as independent, proxy, or compositional.
+Proxy and compositional candidates are rejected or flagged for disclosure. \item \textbf{CI consistency hard gate.} Verifies that the point estimate and bootstrap CI midpoint agree in sign; directional inconsistency indicates numerical instability. \item \textbf{Discriminative signal check.} For classification analyses, we report AUC as a descriptive measure of above-chance discrimination.
+We use AUC $\geq 0.55$ only as a permissive internal screen to identify whether a candidate carries non-random information; it is not a threshold for clinical utility, diagnostic use or deployment readiness. \end{enumerate}